Gene-Weaver/VoucherVision/README.md

 ---

-# Create a Desktop Shortcut to Launch VoucherVision GUI
+# Create a Desktop Shortcut to Launch VoucherVision GUI (Windows)
 We can create a desktop shortcut to launch VoucherVision.
 In the `../VoucherVision/` directory is a file called `create_desktop_shortcut.py`.
 In the terminal, move into the `../VoucherVision/` directory and type:
 <pre><code class="language-python">python create_desktop_shortcut.py</code></pre>
 <button class="btn" data-clipboard-target="#code-snippet"></button>